awslabs/cid-oci-cost-dashboard/README.md

 ## Prerequisites

-AWS
+**AWS**

-* An existing AWS Account or you must complete the AWS account setup lab.
+1. An existing **AWS Account** or you must complete the [AWS account setup lab.](https://wellarchitectedlabs.com/cost/100_labs/100_1_aws_account_setup/)
+2. Ability to run CloudFormation template to deploy the CID OCI FOCUS stack
-* An Amazon QuickSight Enterprise Edition Account.
-If you do not already have one follow instructions here.
+3. An Amazon **QuickSight Enterprise Edition Account**.
+If you do not already have one follow instructions [here.](https://aws.amazon.com/premiumsupport/knowledge-center/quicksight-enterprise-account/)
-* Enough QuickSight SPICE capacity to accommodate your data set.
-To purchase SPICE, follow instructions here.
+4. Enough **QuickSight SPICE capacity** to accommodate your data set.
+To purchase SPICE, follow instructions [here.](https://docs.aws.amazon.com/quicksight/latest/user/managing-spice-capacity.html#spice-capacity-purchasing)
-* Complete the FOCUS setup - here.
-    * The FOCUS framework will provide many of the necessary setup and resources which OCI FOCUS dashboard with increment.
-* Ability to run CloudFormation Template to deploy the CID OCI FOCUS stack
-* S3 Bucket for uploading some dependant artefacts

-OCI
+**Oracle Cloud Ifrastructure**
+1. **IAM Policy** - To allow access to CUR objects in OCI Tenancy.
+Keep a Note of the Tenancy OCID for later use.

-* Required IAM Policy - In your Tenancy you will need to define a Policy Statement for Cost and Usage reporting.
+In your Tenancy you will need to define a Policy Statement for Cost and Usage reporting.
 Below is the current recommended policy.
 Change only Identity Group.
-Follow OCI guide here
+Follow OCI guide [here.](https://docs.oracle.com/en-us/iaas/Content/Billing/Concepts/costusagereportsoverview.htm#policy)

-define tenancy usage-report as ocid1.tenancy.oc1..aaaaaaaaned4fkpkisbwjlr56u7cj63lf3wffbilvqknstgtvzub7vhqkggq endorse group <group> to read objects in tenancy usage-report

-* This example has a specific tenancy OCID, because the reports are stored in an Oracle-owned Object Storage bucket hosted by Oracle Cloud Infrastructure, and not a customer's tenancy.
+2. **Cost and Usage Reports** - Cost and usage reports are comma-separated value (CSV) files that are generated daily and stored in an Object Storage bucket.
+By default this will be a Oracle owned Object Storage bucket, but you can also download to another Object storage bucket owned by you.
+Follow OCI guide here (https://www.ateam-oracle.com/post/automating-the-export-of-oci-finops-open-cost-and-usage-specification-focus-reports-to-object-storage).

-* Customer Secret - You can follow the OCI guide here.
-Ensure to have the user added in the Group mentioned in the policy
+3. **Customer Secret Keys** - To allow API based access to your OCI resources.
+You can follow the OCI guide [here.](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm#)

-* Check the FOCUS Reports are accessible.
-    * Click Billing and Cost Management.
-Under Cost Management, click Cost and Usage Reports.
-    * Follow the guide here
-*
+3. **Authentication and Authorization** - An administrator in your organization needs to set up groups, compartments, and policies  that control which users can access which services, which resources, and the type of access.
+Follow the OCI guide [here.](https://docs.oracle.com/en-us/iaas/Content/Billing/Concepts/costusagereportsoverview.htm#auth)

+4. **Tenancy Information** - If using the Oracle owned Objectstorage for Cost and Usage Report use namespace called **bling**.
+If you are using a different Objectstorage bucket, use the appropriate namespace.
+Follow the OCI guide [here.](https://docs.oracle.com/en-us/iaas/compute-cloud-at-customer/topics/object/obtaining-the-object-storage-namespace.htm).
+Also collect the **home region** of tenancy to know which Objectstorage endpoint to use.

 Once you've setup OCI, you'll have the following information and are ready to start the workshop:

-    * OCI ObjecStorage Endpoint URL: https://<namespace>.compat.objectstorage.<region>.oraclecloud.com
+- [x] ObjecStorage Endpoint URL: https://**[namespace]**.compat.objectstorage.**[region]**.oraclecloud.com
-    * OCI Tenancy Unique ID (OCID)
+- [x] OCI Tenancy Unique ID (OCID)
-    * OCI Secret Access Key
+- [x] OCI Secret Access Key
-    * OCI Secret Access Secret
+- [x] OCI Secret Access Secret
-*

 ## References: